|2009 Copa Libertadores|

 GK: Gabriel Ogando (Argentina)

-Ogando spent 14 seasons with Estudiantes de La Plata between 1939 and 1952.
+Gabriel Ogando spent 14 seasons with Estudiantes de La Plata between 1939 and 1952.
+He played his first game as a 18 years old.
 In 1952, he moved to Huracán.
-After a brief spell, he moved to River Plate, where he was a backup to the legendary Amadeo Carrizo.
+After a brief spell, he moved to River Plate, where he replaced legendary Amadeo Carrizo.
+He payed 5 times for Argentina.
+His debut was in 1945 against Paraguay.

 GK: Alberto Poletti (Argentina)